State police investigate death of former NFL player after he was taken into custody - KESQ

 He was released at 3:14 p.m. on Sunday and re-booked two minutes later, jail records show, on three counts of simple assault and one count of third-degree robbery.

+But when he arrived at the medical facility, Foster was unresponsive and couldn’t be revived, the Post reported.

+“He arrived to his death,” Foster Sr. told the newspaper.
+“I don’t know what happened with him physically while he was in the jail because they wouldn’t let us see him.”

-His mother, Sabrina Foster, told the site, “I can’t get my son back, but we want whoever is responsible to pay for this.”
+His mother, Sabrina Foster, told NOLA.com, “I can’t get my son back, but we want whoever is responsible to pay for this.”

 ALEA did not release additional information on the circumstances of Foster’s death, its statement said, but the agency did say his body was released to the Alabama Department of Forensic Sciences.